ceph/ceph/doc/releases/luminous.rst

   stale-instances list` and `reshard stale-instances rm` should do the necessary cleanup.

+* `cephfs-journal-tool` makes rank argument (--rank) mandatory.
+Rank is of format `filesystem:rank`, where `filesystem` is the CephFS filesystem and `rank` is the MDS rank on which the operation is to be executed.
+To operate on all ranks, use `all` or `*` as the rank specifier.
+Note that, operations that dump journal information to file will now dump to per-rank suffixed dump files.
+Importing journal information from dump files is disallowed if operation is targetted for all ranks.

 * CVE-2018-14662: mon: limit caps allowed to access the config store

 * CVE-2018-16846: rgw: enforce bounds on max-keys/max-uploads/max-parts (`issue#35994 <http://tracker.ceph.com/issues/35994>`)